seed-rs/seed-homepage/markdown/fetch.md

 }

 ```
-On page load, we trigger an update using `Msg::FetchData`, which points the `update`
+On page load, we trigger an update in the `init` function using `Msg::FetchData`,
-function to use the `Orders.perform_cmd` method.
+which points the `update` via `orders.perform_cmd` and a function we've created
+called `fetch_data`.
 This allows state to be
 update asynchronosly, when the request is complete. `skip()` is a convenience method that
 sets `Update::ShouldRender` to `Skip`; sending the request doesn't trigger a render.
 We pattern-match the response in the `update` function's`DataFetched` arm: If successful, we update the model.
-If not, we update recursively to the `OnFetchError` branch using `.send_msg()`, in this case
+If not, we display an error in the console using the `error!` macro.
-displaying an error in the console.

 We've set up nested structs that have fields matching the names of the JSON fields of
 the response, which `Serde` deserializes the response into, through the `fetch_json` method of